Understanding Cost of Attendance

 Private Loans

-Students can also apply for private, credit-based loans to cover all or a portion of their cost of attendance.
-Comparing the various loans can seem overwhelming, therefore, the University has an excellent tool called ELMSelect that helps students compare a few private lenders who have been reviewed by a University-wide committee.
-This comparison tool assists students in the information-gathering process.
+Additionally, the University has a tool, ELMSelect, that helps students compare a few private lenders who have been reviewed by a University-wide committee.
+This comparison tool assists students in the information-gathering process and you are not required to use one of these lenders.

 •